 - Docking Station – For Mac, the CalDigit TS3 Plus is my choice.
 One cable to the Mac and lots of ports.
 And everything just works.

 - Stream Deck – If the keyboard was invented today, it would have a camera on/off button.
 And maybe buttons to adjust the lights or switch from speaker to headset as well.
 Until I have that on my main keyboard, there is the Elgato Stream Deck.
 It’s essentially an extra programmable keyboard where each key is a tiny LCD display and can be configured.
 The software is great on Mac and Windows (which usually isn’t the case for such devices).
 I have buttons for video conferencing, lights, audio adjustments and commonly used apps and workflows.
 If you want to invest more in Audio, you may want to look at a Mixer/Sampler as well (e.g. a GoXLR).

 - Desk – I was looking for a 120cm x 80cm adjustable height standing/sitting desk.
 Lots of options and we picked a Vari Electric Standing Desk.
-The desk is great.
+The desk is great and Vari has more types of standing desks here.
 They also sell a cable tray which I would avoid as it is too small for almost anything.

 - Green Screen – It is not visible in the photo, but behind me is a pull-down green screen (something like this, although different model).
 This is very useful to record video where later I want to replace backgrounds.
 I am mostly doing this for recorded talks.